Delivering customer success since 1981

 Elsevier’s Scopus database is the largest abstract and citation database of peer-reviewed literature, comprising scientific journals, books, and conference proceedings.

 Elsevier wanted to improve search capabilities by increasing the content coverage and link density of the Scopus database, which included archived content from 1996 and forward.
 Classifying content and establishing meaningful, contextual links within and across content sets improves search precision, recall, and navigation.

 DCL onboarded, inventoried, and processed millions of bibliographic records with vastly varying levels of structure and quality, using a fully-automated 24/7 custom technology stack.

 DCL worked with Elsevier to plan the normalization of the structured and unstructured data.
 Once normalized, the automated process transformed and enriched XML records coming from various archives and in various formats to match Elsevier’s XML schema.
-Additional workflows were created to match, verify, and overlay related rich content from other citation databases.
+Workflows were created to match, verify, and overlay related content from CrossRef and PubMed databases.